Temii-mp3/CS-4348-Project-1/Devlog.md

 OCT 18 11:38 AM
 Hello, i took a very long break, not by choice, but by the amount of tasks i had to get done this week.
 But im back now.
 The goal for today would be to finish this program so i have a day to debug and make sure everything is right.
 What i have left to complete is the encryptor mostly, i realized i was running a-out which contained outdated code but the makefile changed it to driver so now the encryptor and driver can communicate somewhat.
 I will spend the rest of this session working on that to ensure they communicate better.

+So i have been able to figure out how the encrypt command is supposed to work after taking a look at the recording.
+I had to do some research to figure out how to parse the commands but its working now. it isnt working with the driver program i just wanted to provide an update.
+I will sync it with the driver program in the next commit.
+I also added some things to the logger and they somewhat work but im not paying attention to that at the moment